P3N9U1N/CTF_Beginners_Git_Challenge/README.md

 Clone the repository, get the flag.
 * Challenge 2
 The flag has been changed in flag.txt.
 Look at the log to get it.
+* Challenge 3:
+There is a bug in a source file.
+Remove the bug and push the changes to origin.
 * Further Challenges
 Todo.